codio/knowledge/source/instructors/teaching/behaviorinsights.rst

 The top pane shows the contents of the modified file with the change higlighted in green (inserted characters) or red (deleted characters).

 The timeline at the bottom indicates all detected pastes, and clicking on the paste will bring you to that point in the timeline.

+if History of External Pastes tile is empty, you can still open the player from Education > Behavioral Player as explained in the previous section.

 No Data
 -------